-A quesadilla is one of the best ways to use up leftovers in the world, in particular small amounts of vegetables of proteins that wouldn’t possibly be enough for a meal as is.
+A quesadilla is one of the best ways to use up leftovers in the world, in particular small amounts of vegetables or proteins that wouldn’t possibly be enough for a meal as is.
 Steak is a perfect example of a springboard leftover.
-About 3 cups of roughly chopped leftover steak turns into a very ample amount of quesadillas, enough to feed 4 people generously.
+About 3 cups of roughly chopped leftover steak and a bag of shredded cheese turn into a very ample amount of quesadillas, enough to feed 4 people generously.

 Steak and Cheese Quesadillas: About 3 cups of roughly chopped leftover steak turns into a very ample amount of quesadillas, enough to feed 4 people generously.Tweet This

 - Olive or vegetable oil – Used to sauté the vegetables so that they become tender.

 - Red onion – Cooking the onions before adding them will make them soft and bring out their natural sweetness.

 - Spinach – Wilting the spinach before adding it to the quesadilla allows it to release its moisture and avoids making the tortillas soggy.

 - Jalapeño – The jalapeño adds a little bit of a kick, but nothing too crazy.
 If you like more heat, you can add more jalapeño or keep some or all of the seeds when you chop them (the heat in hot peppers mostly comes from the seeds and veins).

 - Cooked steak – You can use any steak in these quesadillas, from sirloin to filet mignon to skirt steak to ribeye.
 I used flank.
 Just make sure to chop whatever steak you choose pretty well so it stays put in the quesadilla.
 Big pieces will cause the quesadilla wedges to fall apart more easily.
 You could also use brisket or pot roast, and that can be shredded instead of chopped.